 - Another minor example: LA's famous palm trees would have only been at about head height in 1947.
 The developers intentionally made them taller because they thought it looked cooler.

 - Many of the vehicles and songs in the game are from 1948 or 1949, the most notable being the 1949 Chevrolet Styleline, although next-model year vehicles are generally available for purchase partway through the current model year.

 - All the cars in the game have brake lights, a feature that wasn't commercially available until 1952.
 Admittedly, brake lights were made for the purpose of determining which car is moving or not, so this is more of a gameplay choice.

 - The jazz pieces from the game's original score are done in a style that wasn't created until the mid-50s, but they just set the mood so well.

-- Also, the term "motherfucker" is used a few times, even though the term was not notably used until the mid-late-1950s.
+- Also, the term "motherfucker" is used a few times.
+While the term actually dates back to 1918, it was not notably used until the late '50s.